 Groin Attack: Part of Matt's disability is that due to being hit in that area, everything's not that great downstairs.

 Hated Hometown: When asked by Matt if she's moving back to Mercury, Mavis' response is "Ew, gross.
 No."

 Inspirationally Disadvantaged: Subverted.
-Matt walks with a crutch, but its only one of a laundry list of problems he pities himself for.
-"Wheelcair" Mike Moran, who is handsome, popular, perky, athletic and more disabled than Matt, tries to be type B, but Just manages to piss of Matt and Mavis by stealing everyone's attention.
+Matt walks with a crutch, but it's only one of a laundry list of problems he pities himself for.
+"Wheelcair" Mike Moran, who is handsome, popular, perky, athletic, and more disabled than Matt, tries to be type B, but just manages to piss off Matt and Mavis by stealing everyone's attention.